Ihor-Khomenko/LLM-tester-tool/Readme.md

 - Flexible test range selection: run all, first N, or a custom range of prompts.
 - Results are saved to `test_results.json` for easy review.
 - HarmfulQA dataset is used: https://huggingface.co/datasets/declare-lab/HarmfulQA
+- LLMGuard is used for protected tests https://github.com/protectai/llm-guard

 ## Requirements
 - Python 3.8+